tryshchenko/30-lines-telegram-bot/readme.md

 This telegram bot is a little bit more than standard "Hello World" application - it does something.
 It gets the information about closest launches of spacecrafts.

-### This library was create to illustrate a bot creation process as simple as it possible.
+### This library was created to illustrate a bot creation process as simple as it possible.

 I have created it as a demo for my presentation on IT NonStop Wroclaw.
 Links and descriptions are going to be provided when event will happen.